-Table 13.
-BCC Applies ACCJC Rubric for Evaluating Program Review
+Table 13 BCC Applies ACCJC Rubric for Evaluating Program Review

-ACCJC Rubric for Evaluating Institutional Effectiveness in Program Review Characteristics of Institutional Effectiveness in Program Review BCC Meets (Sample institutional behaviors) Criterion Sustainable Program review processes are ongoing, systematic and used to assess and Continuous improve student learning and achievement. $\sqrt{}$ Quality Improvement The institution reviews and refines its program review processes to (SCQI)-Level improve institutional effectiveness. $\sqrt{}$ Criteria The results of the program review are used to continually refine and improve program practices resulting in appropriate improvements in student achievement and learning.
-7
+ACCJC Rubric for Evaluating Institutional Effectiveness in Program Review Characteristics of Institutional Effectiveness in Program Review (Sample institutional behaviors) BCC Meets Criterion Sustainable Continuous Quality Program review processes are ongoing, systematic and used to assess and improve student learning and achievement. √ Improvement (SCQI)-Level Criteria The institution reviews and refines its program review processes to improve institutional effectiveness.
+V The results of the program review are used to continually refine and improve program practices resulting in appropriate improvements in student achievement and learning.
+V to assess and improve student learning and achievement.
+A full program review takes place every three years on a pre-set cycle.
+Annual program updates (APUs) are conducted in the alternate years by all divisions, departments, and units at the College.
+During the APU process, participants use an established APU format, student performance data, and results of SLO (student learning outcomes) and/or SAO (service area outcomes) assessments; discuss successes and challenges; and make recommendations tying these data to program and budgetary priorities for the coming year.